openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The response from the Credential Issuer that contains a Credential Offer Object MUST use the media type `application/json`.

-This ability to pass the Credential Offer by reference is particularly useful for large requests.
+This ability to pass the Credential Offer by reference is particularly useful for large Credential Offer objects.

-Below is a non-normative example of the Credential Offer displayed by the Credential Issuer as a QR code when the Credential Offer is passed by reference:
+When the Credential Offer is displayed as a QR code, it would usually contain the Credential Offer by reference due to the size limitations of the QR codes.
+Below is a non-normative example:

 ```
 openid-credential-offer://?
-  credential_offer_uri=https%3A%2F%2Fserver%2Eexample%2Ecom%2Fcredential-offer.json
+  credential_offer_uri=https%3A%2F%2Fserver%2Eexample%2Ecom%2Fcredential-offer
+  %2FGkurKxf5T0Y-mnPFCHqWOMiZi4VS138cQO_V7PZHAdM
 ```

 Below is a non-normative example of a response from the Credential Issuer that contains a Credential Offer Object used to encourage the Wallet to start an Authorization Code Flow: